Donald Trump: 'I don't like tweeting'

 It could be that he's knowingly giving the press fodder for the day, thereby preventing the press from eking out its own angle on other aspects of his personality, his policies or his investments in other parts of the world.

-The Trump transition team did not immediately respond to a request for comment.
+The Trump transition team didn't immediately respond to a request for comment.

 A Wall Street Journal/NBC News poll released Wednesday suggested that 69 percent of Americans would prefer it if Trump cut out the tweeting.
 Even 47 percent of Republicans declared that his tweeting is counterproductive.